 When it comes to choosing a venue, it’s better to host intimate parties in familiar places.
-What other place would be more familiar than your own home?
-If you have a nice garden shielded from the cool winter breeze, you can host an outdoor party.
-If not, you can settle for a cozy party indoors.
+What could be more appropriate than your own home?
+If you have a patio shielded from the cool winter breeze, host an outdoor party.
+If not, you can settle for a cozy one indoors.

-Glam up your home with lovely centerpieces and table decorations.
-Like we mentioned earlier, you can also make a Valentine’s Day tree part of your decorating theme.
-Check out this post for more ideas.
+Glam up your home with heart-filled centerpieces and table decorations.
+You can also make a Valentine’s Day tree part of your decorating theme.
+Check out these posts for more ideas:

-Get everyone in the mood for your party by coming up with a theme they’ll be excited about.
-You may choose to have a color-coded party wherein all your guests must wear a top or shirt in a specific color that corresponds with their current status.
-For example, green can stand for single and ready to mingle, white for single but not in a hurry, and red for naughty and ready to party.
-Of course, you can always have a music-filled party.
-Host a Valentine’s Idol karaoke party or a Classic party by renting a jukebox (a nice sound system will also do).
-Your guests can choose a song and dance around in their 50’s to 80’s costume.
+Get everyone in the mood for your party by coming up with an exciting theme.
+Choose a color-coded theme where all your guests wear a top in a specific color that corresponds with their current status.
+For example, green stands for “single and ready to mingle,” white for “single but not in a hurry,” and red for “naughty and ready to party.”

 Just One or Plus One?

-No matter what type of party you will host, food should always be on top of the list.
-For a Valentine’s party, finger foods are recommended.
-If you want to serve something heavier, this Hearty Ravioli from Vegalicious.org is both hearty and healthy.
-We also found this list of Valentine’s Day finger foods.
-For drinks, instead of stocking up on alcoholic beverages or purchasing a variety of drinks, you can prepare a “cocktail of the night” which will be the only cocktail to be served all throughout the party.
+No matter what type of party you host, food top your list.
+For a Valentine’s Day party, finger foods are recommended.
+If you want to serve something heavier, this Vegan Mediterranean Ravioli from Rabbit and Wolves is both hearty and healthy.
+We also found this list of Valentine’s Day finger foods from Foxes Love Lemons.
+For drinks, instead of stocking up on a variety, prep a signature cocktail to serve all throughout the party.
 We came across this recipe for Red and Pink Valentine’s Day Cocktails from Lou’s Cocktail Blog that you may want to try.

-Just because you’re all mature, single people doesn’t mean you can’t have some fun.
-If you don’t already have a gaming console, you can ask anyone to bring theirs along with some multi-player games.
+Unless you’re throwing a formal bash, why not turn on your gaming console, and ask guests to bring their multi-player games.
 You can pair up or divide yourself into groups for a tournament.
-Preparing an awesome prize for the winning pair or team isn’t a bad idea either.
+Prepping an awesome prize for the winning pair or team isn’t a bad idea either.

-No matter what activities you cook up with your friends, one thing is for certain: this is one Valentine’s Day celebration worth remembering.
+No matter what activities you cook up with your friends, one thing is certain: this Valentine’s Day party is one for the books.